-I cannot think of any greaprison barster hell on earth than that being lived by those in sexual slavery.
+I cannot think of any greater hell on earth than that being lived by those in sexual slavery.
 The statistics are paralyzing.
 Each year, almost a million humans will be trafficked across borders to be enslaved in the sex trade.
 Most are women and children.
 Many were sold by their parents.
 All will live their lives being raped by monster after monster.
 Their days are marked by endless pain and abuse.
 Their bodies are ravaged by disease.
 Their children grow up witnessing and eventually being drafted into the horror.

 What would your faith or philosophy say to them?
 Perhaps, “Concentrate on what you want and draw the good of the universe to yourself.”
 Or, “Find a happy place.”
 How about, “The terror you are experiencing is because you are paying for sins in a past life.
 Endure the suffering in the hope of attaining a better life in your next reincarnation.”